 What happens when your car is written off?

-If your car is written off, your car insurance is likely to pay you its market value.
-It is possible to dispute an insurer's decision about a written-off vehicle, but you'll need to do so quickly.
+If your car is written off, your car insurance is likely to pay you a lump sum, but it'll depend on your policy.

 Written-off car: What does it mean?